techflow21/LibraryMgtSystem/README.md

 # LibraryMgtSystem
-This is an implementation of a Library Management System
+This is an implementation of a Library Management System with both